A ruined holiday can be a huge disappointment having saved all year for a relaxing break from work or some quality time with the family.

-> This may include taking photographs of anything you think could support your claim such as food left uncovered, unhygienic work surfaces, poorly maintained facilities or dirty restaurant facilities should you have become sick, or taking pictures of the accident scene if you’ve been involved in a road accident.
+This may include taking photographs of anything you think could support your claim such as poorly maintained facilities, or the accident scene if you’ve been involved in a road accident.

-> Make a note of relevant contact details.
+Make a note of relevant contact details.
 Make sure to get the full contact details of anyone else who may have been involved in an accident with you.

 Likewise, should you have become ill, make a note of the contact details of anyone else who has suffered similar symptoms to you.